 Mode of Attendance: Full-time or Part-time

 The MSc Finance programme is designed to give students a thorough grounding in finance, covering the most important analytical tools used by professional practitioners in banking, investments and financial market analysis.
-In addition, students who take the MSc in Finance will acquire a sound understanding of theories of finance and of the workings of financial markets, for a career in finance or for further research at the PhD level.
-Students will also become acquainted with the main issues and methods in Corporate Finance, Risk Management, Banking, and Financial Econometrics and will be able to employ them in a professional capacity.
+In addition, students who take the MSc in Finance will acquire a sound understanding of theories in finance and of the workings of financial markets, for a career in finance or for further research at the PhD level.
+Students will also become acquainted with the main issues and methods in Corporate Finance, Risk Management, Banking, and Financial Econometrics.
 The programme will present Finance as a scientific discipline with a rigorous methodology, but at the same time will describe the way financial markets and institutions actually work in a variety of contexts.
-The comparative approach of the courses will prove attractive to students from both emerging and advanced economies.

-The MSc in Finance is convened by Professor Victor Murinde, who is AXA Professor of Global Finance and Director of the Centre for Global Finance.
-He combines academic experience, involving teaching and research across many areas of finance, with practitioner experience in finance at the global level.
+The MSc in Finance is convened by Professor Victor Murinde, who is the AXA Chair in Global Finance and Director of the Centre for Global Finance, here at SOAS University of London.
+Professor Murinde combines excellent academic experience, involving teaching and research across many areas of finance, with top-tier practitioner experience in finance at the global level.
 For further details, click here.

 Students must take 180 credits.
 These are composed of 120 taught credits comprising core and optional modules and a 60 credit dissertation.